maths/moodle-qtype_stack/doc/en/Topics/Linear_algebra/Vectors.md

     r(1,2,3,4)

 for row vectors is provided.
-TeX support (e.g. for student input) is provided by the `stack_linear_algebra_declare(true)` function.
+By default, these will display as \(c(1,2,3)\) and \(r(1,2,3,4)\), but TeX support (e.g. for student input) is provided by the `stack_linear_algebra_declare(true)` function.
+If this function is included in the question variables, either by a teacher including it directly or by including one of the linear algebra contributed libraries, they will instead display as column or row vectors as expected.

 Once converted into matrices, the student's answer will be evaluated by PRTs as matrices.
 Of course, this will not be reflected in the valuation.

 * `vec_convert(ex)` Attempts to convert `c` and `r` convenience functions into matrices.
 If the expression contains multiple `c` and `r` terms that do not conform, the original expression is returned.
 * `vec_convertedp(ex)` A predicate function that checks whether `c` or `r` is present.
 This is useful in a PRT to ensure that an earlier conversion was successful (i.e. everything conforms) before continuing.